As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Flint | Fall River County, Flint Rock Creek |

-There are some beautiful geodes to be found in South Dakota.
+There are some beautiful geodes in South Dakota.
 If you go to Hell Canyon, just north of Jewel Cave, at Natl Monument, you can find some beautiful geode specimens.
-In Pleasant Valley Creek, at the south-west of Pringle, big geode specimens can be found.
+Big geode specimens can be found in Pleasant Valley Creek, southwest of Pringle.

 Plenty of agates are found in South Dakota as well.
-To find the famous Fairfield agates, you can go to Buffalo Gap, and search for them in the large area west to the county line.
-In Fairburn, you can find Fairburn agates just 10 miles south-west of the town, or the area of badlands in the south-east.
+To find the famous Fairfield agates, you can go to Buffalo Gap and search for them in the large area west of the county line.
+In Fairburn, you can find Fairburn agates just 10 miles south-west of the town or the area of badlands in the south-east.

 Fairburn agates are also found in the Cheyenne River, in the gravels of Custer County.
-You can also search the badlands south-east of Ardmore.
-To find regular agates, go to Tepee Canyon, and search in the diggings on the north side of highway.
+You can also search the badlands southeast of Ardmore.
+To find regular agates, go to Tepee Canyon and search in the diggings on the north side of the highway.

 Finding moss agates in South Dakota is also easy.
-Go to Camp Crook, and search for them in the gravels and tributaries of Little Missouri River.
+Go to Camp Crook and search for them in the gravels and tributaries of the Little Missouri River.
 You can also try your luck in Fox Ridge, south-east of Maurine.

 To find banded agates in South Dakota, go to Hell Canyon, north of Jewel Cave at Natl Monument.
-You can also try your luck in Pleasant Valley Creek, south-west of Pringle.
-Speaking of Pringle, you can find Fairhill agates in this region, the south area to Minnekahta.
+You can also try your luck in Pleasant Valley Creek, southwest of Pringle.
+Speaking of Pringle, you can find Fairhill agates in this region, in the south area of Minnesota.

-When it comes to finding obsidian in South Dakota, things take a different turn.
+When finding obsidian in South Dakota, things take a different turn.
 Obsidian is quite rare in this state.
 One instance of obsidian finding in South Dakota occurred in Lawrence County, at the Galena Mining District, Roubaix.

-To find flint in South Dakota, head towards the Flint Hill Quadrangle, Fall River County.
+Head towards the Flint Hill Quadrangle, Fall River County, to find Flint in South Dakota.
 You can also try your luck at the Flint Rock Creek.
-Sometimes, Knife River flint comes into South Dakota from North Dakota.
+Sometimes, Knife River Flint comes into South Dakota from North Dakota.

 TIP: Did you know that rocks can explode?
 Yes, rocks can explode when heated.
 Check out these rocks in the article below: